 - Taking steps to improve any suppliers’ practices which cause concern, including requiring them to implement action plans;

-In the past year, due to the impact that the COVID-19 pandemic has had on our business and operations, our training on modern slavery and human trafficking has been delayed.
-However, our aim for the next year is to conduct a programme of training with STOP THE TRAFFIK in order to better understand and respond to identified modern slavery and human trafficking risks.
+In the past year, due to the ongoing impact that the COVID-19 pandemic has had on our business and operations, our training on modern slavery and human trafficking has been delayed.
+However, our aim for the coming year is to work in conjunction with STOP THE TRAFFIK in order to help our staff better understand and respond to identified modern slavery and human trafficking risks.
 This will include:

 - An overview of the various forms of modern slavery and trafficking and the current picture of modern slavery both in the UK and globally;

-- How Lyons Davidson’s supply chain is at risk of modern slavery, primarily in facilities services, manufactured products, and construction and refurbishment; and
+- How our supply chain is at risk of modern slavery, primarily in facilities services, manufactured products, and construction and refurbishment; and

 - How to report concerns and respond to incidents effectively